Percy Chapman: Kent captain

 Although Chapman lost the England captaincy after the South African tour, he became official captain of Kent in 1931, having previously captained the side occasionally.
 Wisden commented that Chapman "exercised an invigorating influence" on the side.
 Before Chapman assumed the Kent captaincy, the county team was sharply divided along social lines and the amateur leadership was aloof from and often dismissive of the professional players.
 Members of the team felt that he improved the atmosphere within the side and made the game enjoyable.
 Critics and players thought that he was past his best by the time he became captain, and already affected by alcoholism, but Chapman was successful as leader.
 His fielding remained influential.
 However, his batting form was poor: in 1931, he scored 662 runs at an average of 18.38.
 Sections of the press thought he should remain England captain, but he was replaced as Test captain by Jardine, who was not a popular choice; the selectors chose Jardine to exercise more discipline on the team than Chapman had done.
-At the end of the season, Chapman toured Jamaica in a team captained by Lord Tennyson and scored 203 runs in first-class matches at 33.83.
+At the end of the season, Chapman toured Jamaica in a team captained by Lord Tennyson and scored 203 runs in first-class matches at 33.83.Lemmon, p.
+121.

 Chapman began the 1932 season in good form and appeared fitter than he had for many seasons.
 There were further calls in the press for him to captain England.
 Jardine's captaincy in 1931 left critics unimpressed and C. Stewart Caine, the editor of Wisden, wrote that "the impression appears to be widely entertained that Chapman, were he in [batting] form, would again be given charge of the [England] team."
 Christopher Douglas believes that the difference between Jardine and Chapman in captaincy style made it harder for the press to accept Jardine.
 He writes: "Chapman's was just the kind of daredevil approach that is remembered with affection and, even though it was barely a year since he had lost the leadership, his reign was being regarded through rose-coloured specs."
 However, it is unlikely that the selectors ever considered returning to him.
 During the season, Chapman scored 951 runs, averaged 29.71, and led Kent to third place in the County Championship for the second year in succession.